abelthomas2/imessagestatuscheck/README.md

 # process_imessage_numbers

 A simple Python utility to check which phone numbers in your list are iMessage-enabled, using the BlueBubbles API.
-Ideal for anyone—technical or not—who wants to filter a list of phone numbers down to only those that can receive iMessages.
+This script is useful if you want to narrow a large list of numbers down to numbers that are likely personal lines; for example, if one has a list of numbers businesses in their area have listed publicly, the ones that are iMessage enabled are likely the owners' personal lines.

 ---